 - If you can safely do so, you could turn off electrical power at the oudoor meter or internal switchboard.
 Any gas to your property can also be turned off at the street.

 - Pack up moveable furnishings (such as rugs, chairs, sofas if possible) and get them to a higher level, if you can or stack them on tables if you don’t have an upper floor.

 - Cover/wrap what you can (cushions/squabs/chairs/sofas) with plastic sheets or waterproof tarpaulins to prevent water from soaking the fabric.

 - Move any important documents and photographs to higher ground.

 - If you need to leave, grab your pre-prepared go-bag.

 - If there has been significant damage caused by the flood, take photos and lodge a claim online through your insurance company.
 If it’s safe to do so, wait for a response before disposing damaged items.

-- Dry out and clean your house if possible to do so, to prevent mould and bacteria from forming.
+- Air out and clean your home (if possible and it is safe to do so), to prevent mould and bacteria from forming.